 On May 7, 2025, nearly 90 faculty members and invited guests gathered at the historic Piperska Muren in Stockholm for the Digital Futures Faculty Workshop.
 Against the backdrop of this Baroque-era venue, participants engaged in lively discussions, strategic planning, and networking focused on advancing digitalization research and academic collaboration.

-The theme of this year’s workshop was “Digital Futures Faculty and Partner Networking,” offering a unique opportunity for faculty to stay informed about ongoing initiatives, upcoming funding calls, and future directions of the Digital Futures programme.
+The theme of the workshop was “Digital Futures Faculty and Partner Networking,” offering a unique opportunity for faculty to stay informed about ongoing initiatives, upcoming funding calls, and future directions of the Digital Futures programme.

 The afternoon began with opening remarks by David Broman, Associate Director Faculty at Digital Futures, who emphasized the collaborative spirit of the event.
 “Digital Futures is about building bridges – across disciplines, institutions, and borders.
 This workshop is where those bridges begin,” said Broman.